abdielbrilhante/foodscript/README.md

 Simple TypeScript programming/simulation game.

+Here's a deployed version (with only a couple of basic agents, see section below on how to build custom ones): https://rad-blini-ed8b9a.netlify.app/

 ## Running

 This is a basic Vite project, so after installing the dependencies (the project uses pnpm by default, but any other package manager should work fine), just run: